About location extensions

 Before you start

-If you make products and want to help people find them at chain stores, see About affiliate location extensions instead.
+If you make products and want to help people find them at retail chains and shops, see About affiliate location extensions.

 When to use